-As most light services will be Dockerized and deployed on the cloud.
-There is no static IP addresses
+As most Light services will be Dockerized and deployed on the cloud.
+There is no static IP address

 and port number available.
-For Mobile native applications or Single Page application, it would be easier
+For Mobile native applications or Single Page applications, it would be easier

-the request to the right IP and port number. (working in progress)
+the request to the right IP and port number. (work in progress)

 Serve static content

 Like the static IP service, the proxy server can act as a web server as well to provide static content to serve single page applications and associated contents.
 For a single site, the path resource handler can be used and for multiple sites, the virtual host handler should be used.
 Normally, the light-router is more suitable for this use case as it is designed to be placed closer to the consumer and the SPA is the consumer for the backend services.

 In summary, the light-proxy provides the features of generic reverse proxy servers like Nginx or HAProxy and at the same time, providing better performance and a lot of cross-cutting concerns other proxies won’t have.

 To learn more on how to configure each feature in the configuration files.
 Please refer to Configuration